 Derbyshire Trading Standards Service

-Your application will be considered, and, if approved, a Certificate of Licence or Registration will be issued.
+Your application will be considered and, if approved, a licence will be issued.

-We have the power to refuse or revoke explosives storage licences and registrations, if we have reason to consider that you are not fit to hold a licence, or if the storage arrangements are unsuitable.
+We can refuse to issue explosives storage licences (or revoke them once issued) if we have reason to consider that a person is not fit to hold a licence, or if the storage arrangements are unsuitable.

-You mustn't supply fireworks to anyone under the age of 18.
-If you do, you could face a fine of up to £5,000 and/or six months imprisonment.
+You must not supply adult (class F2 and F3) fireworks to anyone under the age of 18.
+If you do, you could face an unlimited fine and/or imprisonment for up to three months.

 - On the day of Diwali and the three days preceding it.

-An application form for an annual sales licence can be downloaded from the related documents section.
+An application form for an annual sales licence can be downloaded from this page.

-These are only a brief summary of the laws relating to explosive storage and firework sales.
-You can contact us for more information.
+Please be aware that the information provided here is only a brief summary of the laws relating to explosive storage and firework sales.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)

-- Annual licence for sale of fireworks application form (36KB)
+- Annual licence for sale of fireworks application form (34KB)